 - To become board certified in the osteopathic practice of their specialty.

-- To become board certified in their specialty only, taking an exam that embraces osteopathic medicine’s unique holistic thinking but doesn’t require expert-level skills in the principles and practices of osteopathic medicine.
+- To become board certified in their specialty only, taking an exam that includes osteopathic principles and practices but does not assess skills in osteopathic manipulative methods.

-Adding a new certification option is an opportunity to reach a broader market of DOs and gives MDs a credible alternative to ABMS boards, says AOA President William S. Mayo, DO.
+Adding a new certification option is an opportunity to reach a broader market of DOs and provide a credible alternative to ABMS boards, says AOA President William S. Mayo, DO.

 Read The DO article to learn more about these certification options.